-In 2013, in accordance with the requirements under section 28(2) of the Securities and Exchange Act, the Company repurchased 20,000 thousand shares as treasury shares, which was is proposed and arranged for the cancellation of shares for the interest of shareholders and Company's credit.
-As of December 31, 2013, a total of 20,000 thousand shares from treasury shares was cancelled.
+In 2013, in accordance with the requirements under section 28(2) of the Securities and Exchange Act, the Company repurchased 20,000 thousand shares as treasury shares, which was proposed and arranged for the cancellation of shares for the interest of shareholders and Company's credit.
+A total of 20,000 thousand shares from the treasury shares was cancelled.